Seán Hoare: Shamrock Rovers

 On 14 December 2020, Hoare signed for Shamrock Rovers ahead of the 2021 season.
 He scored 8 goals in 129 appearances during his 4 seasons at the club, in which he helped them win 3 league titles and also saw him feature in the group stages of the UEFA Conference League in both 2022 and 2024.

 Return to St Patrick's Athletic

+2025 season

 On 2 January 2025, it was announced that Hoare had returned to his first senior club St Patrick's Athletic on a multi-year contract.
 After suffering an injury in his side's final pre-season game, he missed a number of the early weeks season through injury, having to wait until 28 March 2025 for his second league debut for the club, in what was also his 100th appearance for them in all competitions, when he replaced Tom Grivosti from the bench in a 2–1 win away to Waterford.

+2026 season

+Having missed the majority of 2025 through injury, Hoare made his first league start since May 2025 on 27 February 2026, scoring a header to put his side 2–0 up in an eventual 4–0 win over Dundalk at Richmond Park.
+On 24 July 2026, Hoare scored his second goal of the season, again against his former club Dundalk, in a 1–1 draw that put his side second in the table.
+He was voted as the club's Player of the Month for July 2026.